The Long Island Seed Project

 HEIRLOOM- Sharp Seeded Spinach

 We grow this variety mostly because of it's historical significance.
 It was the spinach of Thomas Jefferson's time.
 The seeds have prickly spines unlike most of today's varieties.
 Gives us great pains to harvest seed!
-It is an easy bolter in the spring and we have found it a far better edible when sown in fall for an early winter harvest or to overwinter.
+It is an easy bolter in the spring and we have found it far better when sown in fall for an early winter harvest or to overwinter.
 Hardy.
 (50 seeds)

 Family: Fabaceae (The Legume Family)